Population (thousand) (2015): 27,977.86

 To support the government in their efforts to address these problems and promote sustainable development, the PEI initiated the country programme in 2005.
 The PEI Mozambique programme focuses on building the capacity of government at national, provincial and district level to integrate environment into economic and social plans and support these aspects of the national development plans (PRSP).
 Thereby the country programme is contributing to national development goals and the achievement of the overall PEI Programme outputs.

-PEI Mozambique is jointly led by the Ministry of Coordination of Environmental Affairs (MICOA), the Ministry of Planning and Development (MPD) and UNDP-UNEP PEI Mozambique Team.
+PEI Mozambique is jointly led by the Ministry of Coordination of Environmental Affairs (MICOA), the Ministry of Planning and Development (MPD) and UNDP-UN Environment PEI Mozambique Team.
 In addition various sector ministries such as Finance, Agriculture, Fisheries, Tourism, Energy, Health, Mineral Resources, Public Works, Women and Social Affairs are involved in the project implementation.
 PEI Mozambique is also closely collaborating with the UNDP CO and is a part of the One-UN processes under the UNRC.

 Integration of poverty-environment objectives in Mozambique’s Poverty Reduction Strategy, the Five-Year Government Programme 2010-2014 and the UNDAF resulting from successful demonstration of the links between national development, poverty reduction and sustainability through various PEI supported studies.